Sunday MLB scores, highlights, updates, news: NL West trio keeps rolling

 They lost in a walk-off in 11 innings on Tuesday and dropped the series finale in Anaheim on Wednesday.
 Thursday, they dropped an extra-innings walk-off again and with a loss on Sunday they were swept in four games by the A's.
 In all, that's six straight losses by the Bronx Bombers, effectively cancelling out their previous winning streak.

-What's more, if the Red Sox win Sunday night against the Astros, the Yankees will be caught in a tie at the top of the AL East, a division they've led most of the season.
+The Yankees are now caught in a tie at the top of the AL East, a division they've led most of the season.

 Coming together for Indians?